awsdocs/aws-cloud9-user-guide/doc_source/sample-cdk.rst

       npm run build

-   The preceding command runs the TypeScript compiler, which adds supporting :file:`hello-cdk/bin/hello-cdk.d.ts` and :file:`hello-cdk/lib/hello-cdk-stack.d-ts` files.
-The compiler also transpiles the :file:`hello-cdk/bin/hello-cdk.ts` and :file:`hello-cdk/lib/hello-cdk-stack.ts` files into :file:`hello-cdk/bin/hello-cdk.js` and
+   The preceding command runs the TypeScript compiler, which adds supporting :file:`bin/hello-cdk.d.ts` and :file:`lib/hello-cdk-stack.d.ts` files.
+The compiler also transpiles the :file:`hello-cdk.ts` and :file:`hello-cdk-stack.ts` files into :file:`hello-cdk.js` and :file:`hello-cdk-stack.js` files.
-   :file:`hello-cdk/lib/hello-cdk-stack.js` files.

 .. _sample-cdk-run:

 Step 3: Run the Code
 ====================

-In this step, you instruct the AWS CDK to create a |CFN| stack template based on the code in the :file:`hello-cdk/bin/hello-cdk.js` file.
+In this step, you instruct the AWS CDK to create a |CFN| stack template based on the code in the :file:`bin/hello-cdk.js` file.
 You then instruct the AWS CDK to deploy the stack, which creates the |SNS| topic and |SQS| queue and then subscribes the queue to the topic.
 You then confirm that the topic and queue were successfully deployed by sending a message from the topic to the queue.

 #.
 Have the AWS CDK create the |CFN| stack template.
 To do this, with the terminal session still open in the |IDE|, from the project's root directory, run the :command:`cdk` command with the